dlccyes/CollegeNotes/NTUNotes/Junior/Game Theory for Wireless Network Papers/Opportunistic Data Collection in Cognitive Wireless  Sensor Networks - Air–Ground Collaborative Online Planning.md

 ## conclusion
 - air-ground combined online optimization >> unilateral data collection of UAV
 - UAV flight planning improves the data uploading efficiency

+## comments
+> Making a friend is better than making an enemy.